Favicon

 Use Last Build for continuous updates

 If you upload Builds frequently, avoid creating a new Publication for each one.
 Instead, set Build Selection = Last and enable Show build history.
-This gives you a single Publication that always points to the latest build, while still providing access to previous versions through the build history.
+This gives you a single Publication that always points to the latest Build, while still providing access to previous versions through the Build history.

 You can also share a specific Build directly by appending the following to the Publication URL: